arturh85/factorio-bot/README.md

 - [Factorio Bot 0.1.0: Research automation with 1 Bot in 12:33](https://youtu.be/6KXYuVDRZ-I)

 ## Features
-- [x] extract factorio .zip/tar.xz and symlink bridge mod
-- [x] start Factorio server and/or one or multiple clients (unrestricted)
+- [x] sets up & starts factorio server & configurable number of clients
+- [x] resizes Factorio client windows so the whole screen is equally used
+- [x] integrated lua editor which allows scripting of bots
-- [x] read factorio recipes/entity prototypes/item prototypes/graphics
+- [x] uses included factorio mod to read factorio instance ...
-- [ ] read map contents by chunk for leaflet based Map View
+  - [x] recipes
+  - [x] entity prototypes
+  - [x] item prototypes
+  - [x] placed entities
 - Build Graphs of:
-  - [ ] Entity Connections with distance based weights
+  - [ ] Entity Connections with distance based weights (currently broken)
-  - [ ] Flow Connections with flow rate per second for each belt side/resource
+  - [ ] Flow Connections with flow rate per second for each belt side/resource (currently broken)
-  - [ ] Bot Task Dependencies with time estimate based weights
+  - [ ] Bot Task Dependencies with time estimate based weights (currently broken)
+- [ ] (optional) REST API Endpoints with OpenAPI specs
+- [ ] read map contents by chunk for leaflet based Map View (currently broken)
-- [ ] Use whatever mods you want
+- [x] use whatever mods you want, configured in central location for all instances
-- [x] should work on Win/Mac/Linux, not tested on Mac
+- [x] should work on Win/Mac/Linux (not tested on Mac)
 - [x] MIT licenced

 # Installation